odoo/documentation/content/applications/general/email_communication/google_oauth.rst

 Enter Google Credentials
 ------------------------

-First, open Odoo and navigate to the :guilabel:`Apps` module.
-Then, remove the :guilabel:`Apps` filter from the search bar and type in `Google`.
-Install the module called :guilabel:`Google Gmail`.
+First, open Odoo, and navigate to the :menuselection:`Apps` module.
+Then, remove the :guilabel:`Apps` filter from the :guilabel:`Search...` bar, and type in `Gmail`.
+Install the modules called :guilabel:`Google Gmail` and :guilabel:`Fetchmail Gmail`.

-Next, navigate to :menuselection:`Settings --> General Settings`, and under the :guilabel:`Discuss` section, ensure that the checkbox for :guilabel:`Custom Email Servers` or :guilabel:`External Email Servers` is checked.
+Next, navigate to :menuselection:`Settings app --> General Settings`, and under the :guilabel:`Discuss` section, ensure that the checkbox for :guilabel:`Custom Email Servers` or :guilabel:`External Email Servers` is checked.
 This populates a new option for :guilabel:`Gmail Credentials` or :guilabel:`Use a Gmail Sever`.
 Then, copy and paste the respective values into the :guilabel:`Client ID` and :guilabel:`Client Secret` fields and :guilabel:`Save` the settings.

 Configure outgoing email server
 -------------------------------